Ever pull your favorite shirt out of the washer or dryer, only to realize you’ve completely ruined it?

 Look here for universal care symbols with valuable information in the following categories: Washing (type, temperature, cycle), Drying (type, temperature, cycle), Bleaching (type, do/do not), and Ironing (type, do/do not).

-2. Make a swatch
+Make a test swatch

 Before you dive into your project (blanket, sweater, hat…) make a small swatch with your yarn and follow the care instructions indicated on your yarn label.